-More than a million Minnesotans — almost 1 in 5 residents — are currently aged 50-64.
-Those are the easiest years to get approved for Social Security Disability Insurance (SSDI) benefits!
-However, just 2% collected Minnesota disability through the federal SSDI program in 2020.
-That’s nearly 117,000 people in a state with well over 5.6 million residents.
-Another 1.4% received Minnesota disability payments from the Supplemental Security Income (SSI) program.
-If your mental or physical condition stops you from working for 12+ months, you may qualify for Minnesota disability.
+Important: We updated this article in July 2023 to make sure all info below is both current and correct.
+More than a million Minnesotans — almost 1 in 5 — are currently aged 50-64.
+Those are the easiest years to get Social Security Disability Insurance benefits!
+However, just 2% collected Minnesota disability through the federal SSDI program in 2022.
+That’s 111,495 people in a state with well over 5.7 million residents.
+Another 1.3% received Minnesota disability from the Supplemental Security Income program.
+If your mental or physical condition stops you from working for 12+ months, you may qualify for benefits, too.
 We’ll explain how to apply, eligibility rules and potential monthly payment amounts below.

 Two Programs May Provide Minnesota Disability Benefits